the7erm/mycroft-skill-jupiter-broadcasting/README.md

 ## feedcache
 The JbSkill will only fetch a podcast once per hour.
 `~/.mycroft/skills/JbSkill/feedcache` is the location of the cache file.

+In the event that the device you want your media to play/view isn't the same box as you run mycroft on you'll want to read [ssh how to](https://github.com/the7erm/mycroft-skill-jupiter-broadcasting/blob/master/docs/how-to-ssh.md).